curioswitch/curiostack/cluster/terraform/README.md

 power of templates, while also still the ability to issue raw commands without trouble since it is always possible to run `:terraformInit` and `cd build/terraform` to run terraform commands in the converted directory.

+#### Side-note

+Hope you enjoy not having to tell team members to install a new version of Terraform to continue to use it :)